MattRoss34/spring-cloud-config/README.md

 ## Introduction

 You get to define your application properties the same way you do in your Spring Boot applications.
 Use a `bootstrap.yml` file to specify your config server settings and `application.yml` to hold your local application properties.
-This module even supports profiling, similar to Spring Boot profiles, giving you the option to define profile-based properties in either separate files (like `application-{profile}.yml`) or in a single multi-document yaml file using a `profiles: profile1,profile2` property format on the applicable documents.
+This module even supports profiling, similar to Spring Boot profiles, giving you the option to define profile-based properties in either separate files, like `application-{profile}.yml`, or in a single multi-document yaml file using a `profiles` property on the applicable documents, like `profiles: profile1,profile2`.

 ## Getting Started